fwiko/discord-minecraft/README.md

 ### Setting up to work with your server

+`Config.json`

 ```
-self.config = {
+{
     # put the IP to your server here
     "server_ip": "0.0.0.0",

     # put the RCON port for your server here (this can be found/set in your server.properties file)
     "rcon_port": 8000,

     # put the RCON password for your server here (this can be found/set in your server.properties file)
     "rcon_password": "supersecretpassword123",

     # put the ID of the channel you wish to send commands in here
     "commands_channel_id": 1234567890123456789,

     # put the names of all roles you wish to be able to execute commands here
     "allowed_roles": ['ExampleRole', 'Example Role', 'example role', 708133151653888112]
 }
 ```
 Fill in all necessary information if the self.config dict within the extension.
+(These values are now found in the Config.json file)

 ### General use